 Their sensitive restoration has brought the little-known history of Stetson to life.
 Original, intricate parquet floors and leaded glass windows whisper of the past.

 “I’m supposed to be here,” says JT, as I tour through the restored former home of the famed hat maker and his wife Elizabeth.

 Thomas Edison, a friend of the family, oversaw the installation of electricity.
 Henry Flagler, the engineer behind the Florida Keys’ Overseas Railroad, had a private track built so that architectural materials could be delivered direct to the home.

-These stories are told as part the mansion’s popular behind-the-scenes tours, which navigate the maze of rooms dotted with vintage hats.
+These stories are told as part the Stetson Mansion’s popular behind-the-scenes tours, which navigate the maze of rooms dotted with vintage hats.

 JT and Michael point out an uncanny shadow which, when viewed from a certain angle at the foot of the wooden staircase, looks like a cowboy, the brim of his hat jutting against the windowpane.

 Whether or not you believe that the ghosts of a hat maker and friendly tan dog roam across this beach town, their stories remain very much alive.